Publications

 Develop an automated system to verify compliance with the terms and conditions of sale or use available online.

-The project’s initiators began with the observation that the information contained in terms and conditions of sale or use is too often poorly understood by the individuals the law is intended to protect (primarily consumers), and that regulatory authorities currently lack the means to systematically analyze them.
-The goal is to move from a regulatory system based exclusively on sampling practices (where agents target specific behaviors within a broader set to analyze them) to a systematic analysis focused on potentially harmful practices, thereby broadening the scope of oversight.
-The aim is to develop a digital tool that makes the legal information contained therein accessible.
-This tool could analyze compliance with current regulations for products or services available on the market that have an online privacy policy.
+The project’s initiators began with the observation that the information contained in general terms and conditions of sale or use is too often poorly understood by the individuals the law is intended to protect (primarily consumers), and that regulatory authorities currently lack the means to systematically analyze these terms.
+The goal is to move from a regulatory system based exclusively on sampling practices—where enforcement agents target specific behaviors within a broader set for analysis—to a systematic analysis focused on potentially harmful practices, thereby broadening the scope of oversight.
+The aim is to develop a digital tool that makes the legal information contained in these terms accessible.
+This tool could analyze the compliance with current regulations of products or services available on the market that have their privacy policies posted online.
 The long-term goal of such a system is to screen all contractual practices published online.

-It aims to address a twofold challenge: to provide an answer that is as accurate as possible regarding the legality of each clause (the “accurate” answer being the one that most closely resembles the one a judge—assuming the act of judging could be reduced to an abstraction—would have given) and, since these solutions are intended for both specialists (the Directorate General for Competition, Consumer Affairs, and Fraud Control—DGCCRF—has a similar project) as to consumers subject to the law, to provide all the explanatory details for this solution.
+It aims to address a twofold challenge: to provide an answer that is as accurate as possible regarding the legality of each clause (the “accurate” answer being the one that most closely resembles the one a judge—assuming the act of judging could be reduced to an abstraction—would have given) and, since these solutions are intended for both specialists (the Directorate General for Competition, Consumer Affairs, and Fraud Control—DGCCRF—has a similar project) as to consumers who are parties to legal proceedings, to provide a full explanation of this solution.

-The Faculty of Law and Political Science at the University of Montpellier has launched a new national master’s degree in Food Law and Agroecology, which began its first academic year in September 2021.
-The first graduating class completed the program in September 2023.
+The Faculty of Law and Political Science at the University of Montpellier has created a new national master’s degree in food law and agroecology, which began its first academic year in September 2021.
+The first graduating class graduated in September 2023.

-This new degree program aims to train students in initial education (many of whom are enrolled in work-study programs) and professionals in continuing education on contemporary food-related issues: while maintaining its primary goal of providing food, the agri-food sector has also been tasked with protecting the environment and local or national traditions, promoting public health, and preventing environmental risks.
-By taking into account its effects on the environment and people, the evolution of the law can contribute to a better quality of life for all.
+This new degree program aims to train students in initial education (many of whom are in work-study programs) and professionals in continuing education on contemporary food-related issues: while maintaining the goal of providing food, the agri-food sector has also been tasked with protecting the environment and local or national traditions, caring for the population, and preventing environmental risks.
+By taking into account its effects on the environment and people, the evolution of the law can contribute to a better quality of life for society as a whole.

-To celebrate this educational innovation, which aims to address the new challenges in the food sector, the Faculty of Law and Political Science at the University of Montpellier has organized an international conference on the topic of new challenges in the food sector, with support from the MUSE program and the National Food Council.
+To celebrate this educational innovation, which aims to address the new challenges in the food sector, the Faculty of Law and Political Science at the University of Montpellier decided to organize an international conference on the topic of new challenges in the food sector, with support from the MUSE program and the National Food Council.

 See the article on the conference proceedings